decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     };
 }

-// Warning: (ae-missing-release-tag) "PBMeshCollider_BoxMesh" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBMeshCollider_BoxMesh {
 }

-// Warning: (ae-missing-release-tag) "PBMeshCollider_CylinderMesh" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBMeshCollider_CylinderMesh {
     radiusBottom?: number | undefined;
     radiusTop?: number | undefined;
 }

-// Warning: (ae-missing-release-tag) "PBMeshCollider_PlaneMesh" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBMeshCollider_PlaneMesh {
 }

-// Warning: (ae-missing-release-tag) "PBMeshCollider_SphereMesh" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBMeshCollider_SphereMesh {
 }

-// Warning: (ae-missing-release-tag) "PBMeshRenderer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBMeshRenderer {
     // (undocumented)